What is this ColorTaiko! game?

-This project ran as an IML project in the Mathematics Department, UIUC, in Spring 2024, and it continues in Fall 2024.
-Feel free to play the currently-available, preliminary, kindergarten-level version of the game.
-This is level 1.
-We plan to continue improving the game in the foreseeable future, and also to add levels 2, 3, etc, so come again and play again.
+This project ran as an IML project in the Mathematics Department, UIUC, in Spring 2024, then continued independently in Fall 2025 and Spring 2026.
+We plan to continue improving the game in the foreseeable future, so come again and play again.

 More information will appear here as we proceed.